piotrjwegrzyn/piotrjwegrzyn/README.md

 ### Hi there 👋

 🙇 My name is Piotr and I am 22.
-Currently I have graduated ICT on AGH University of Science and Technology in Krakow.
+I have just graduated from ICT at the AGH University of Science and Technology in Kraków.

 💻 **Golang** is my favourite programming language.
 I am also a passionate of **computer networks**, containerization and virtualization.